beeeestumbrella/cv/README.md

 <br><br>

-**Data Visualization Project - How the air quality improves with the strict air pollution regulations in place in California and how climate justice is being upheld in terms of air quality improvement in the past 10 years?** - Ann Arbor, MI _(January 2023 - April 2023)_<br>
+**Data Visualization Project - How the air quality improves with the strict air pollution regulations in place in California and how climate justice has been upheld in terms of air quality improvement in the past 10 years?** - Ann Arbor, MI _(January 2023 - April 2023)_<br>
 - Utilized data on California’s Air Quality Statistics and Indexes by CBSA location collected from EPA to visualize (in R):
   - (1) How has the air quality changed in the past 10 years (2012-2011) in California?
   - (2) How has the air quality in climate-disadvantaged communities changed compared with non-disadvantaged communities in past 10 years (2012-2011) in California?
 - Created time-series and spatial visualizations using factors including Ozone, PM 2.5, CO, # of good quality days, # of unhealthy quality days
 - Concluded:
-  - (1) There have been no obvious spatial changes in air quality across the states in the past 10 years.
+  - (1) There has been no obvious trend of spatial changes in air quality across the states in the past 10 years.
   - (2) Overall, the air quality has improved in the past 10 years across the state, with some fluctuations.
   - (3) The comparison between disadvantaged and non-disadvantaged communities shows the ineffectiveness of the climate justice slogan advocated by the state government.
 <br><br>